 Ninemile Creek enters the eastside of Osoyoos Lake, just south of the British Columbia border (Figure 24).
 The creek is known to flow sub-surface annually in the middle reach, but surface flows are usually present in the upper and lower reach.
-A permanent four-antenna PIT tag array is located near the mouth of the creek (site NMC).
-In 2016, an estimated 25 steelhead spawned in Ninemile Creek, 16 hatchery and 9 of natural origin.
-Zero redds were found below the PIT tag antenna array during weekly surveys.
+A permanent PIT tag detection site (NMC) is located near the mouth of the creek.
+In 2017, an estimated 5 hatchery steelhead spawned in Ninemile Creek, none of natural origin.
 From 2005-2016, the average number of steelhead in Ninemile creek was 27 (max=77 in 2008).